ibm-cloud-docs/cis/managing-for-security.md

 3. Mark the setting as **High**.
 4. Select **Provision Resource**.

-### Decrease the Security Level for non-sensitive paths or APIs to reduce false positives
+### Decrease the security level for non-sensitive paths or APIs to reduce false positives
 {:#decrease-security-level-non-sensitive-paths-reduce-false-positives}
 This setting can be decreased for general pages and API traffic: